Why are my local clubs running CWC Parties?

 What should we do to make it a success?

-- You’ll need to make sure people are aware of the event and what it will give them
+- You’ll need to make sure people are aware of the opportunities and what is on offer

 - Opportunities are maximised to bring in people, recruit volunteers and increase revenue